- A table of how many hours of content different Japanese language learning programs contain

 You never really stop learning a language.
 Even in your own native language you continue to learn new words and concepts as you go.
 This is even more so the case in a second language.

 For me, I started learning Japanese in middle & high school.
 I did around 4 years during this time.
 I didn’t really apply myself at the time, but was able to learn the basic scripts for writing simple Japanese: Hiragana and Katakana.
 In fact, this stage of the learning didn’t take long at all.
-So I guess there first question is:

 How long does it take to learn Hiragana and Katakana?